 Drain the fluid into a measuring cup.

 Record the amount of fluid each time you empty the drain.
+Include the date and time it was emptied.
 Share this information with your doctor on your next visit.

 Squeeze the bulb with your hands until you hear air coming out of the bulb if your doctor has instructed you to do so (sometimes the bulb is used as a reservoir without suction).
 Check with your doctor about specific drain instructions.